Dehydration Science: Why DripDrop ORS Is An Effective Dehydration Cure

 We talk a lot on the blog about the various ways DripDrop ORS can be used.
 Below we’ve highlighted how DripDrop ORS can be used to treat dehydration in athletes, firefighters, the elderly, during pregnancy, and many other groups.

-But we wanted to touch on the science behind DripDrop.
+But we wanted to touch on the science behind DripDrop ORS.
 What makes it such an effective cure?
 The simple answer is electrolytes.

-DripDrop’s formula includes sugars and salts that, when mixed with water, create an oral rehydration drink.
-But what sets DripDrop apart from sports drinks and other “electrolyte-enhanced” beverages is that DripDrop has the perfect ratio of electrolytes to maximize water absorption.
+DripDrop ORS’s formula includes sugars and salts that, when mixed with water, create an oral rehydration drink.
+But what sets DripDrop ORS apart from sports drinks and other “electrolyte-enhanced” beverages is that DripDrop ORS has the perfect ratio of electrolytes to maximize water absorption.

-In fact, the DripDrop’s formula activates a specialized process that enables the body to absorb fluids 2-3 times faster than plain water.
+In fact, the DripDrop ORS’s formula activates a specialized process that enables the body to absorb fluids 2-3 times faster than plain water.

-Another Hydration Pathway – The Sodium Glucose Cotransport
+Another Dehydration Relief Pathway – The Sodium Glucose Cotransport